kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - http://127.0.0.1/
 - http://127.0.0.1:3090

-You can let it work on your PC.
-You need Docker installed.
+You can make it work on your PC.
+You need [Docker](https://www.docker.com/) installed into your PC.

 ### Installing Docker Desktop